Convergence Rate for a Radau hp Collocation Method Applied to Constrained Optimal Control: Introduction

 The following two assumptions are utilized in the convergence analysis. \begin{itemize} \item[(A1)] For some $\alpha > 0$, the smallest eigenvalue of the Hessian matrices $\nabla^2 C(\m{x}^*(1))$ and $ \nabla^2_{(x,u)} H(\m{x}^* (t), \m{u}^* (t), \g{\lambda}^* (t) )$ is greater than or equal to $\alpha$, uniformly for $t \in \Omega_0$. \item[(A2)] $K$ is large enough, or equivalently $h$ is small enough, that $2hd_1 < 1$ and $2hd_2 < 1$, where

 Here $\| \cdot \|_\infty$ is the matrix sup-norm (largest absolute row sum). \end{itemize}

 The coercivity assumption (A1) ensures that the solution of the discrete problem is a local minimizer.
-The condition (A2) enters into the analysis of stability for the perturbed dynamics; as we will see, it ensures that we can solve the linearized dynamics for the discrete state in terms of the discrete control.
+The condition (A2) enters into the analysis of stability for the perturbed dynamics; as we will see, it ensures that for any choice of the discrete control, there exists a unique choice for the discrete state that satisfies the linearized dynamics.
 In \cite[p.
 804]{HagerHouRao16c}, where we analyze a Gauss collocation scheme on a single interval, there is no $h$ in the analogue of (A2).
 Hence, the convergence theory in \cite{HagerHouRao16c} only applies to problems for which $\nabla_x \m{f} (\m{x}^*(t), \m{u}^*(t))$ is sufficiently small.
 Consequently, the convergence theory for the $hp$-scheme is more robust since it applies to a broader class of problems.

 In addition to the two assumptions, the analysis utilizes four properties of the Radau collocation scheme.
 Let $\m{D}$ be the $N$ by $N+1$ matrix defined by